 I do!
-I'm about to head out on a trip to Prague, Krakow, and Vienna so I thought this blog series would be a fitting start to what I hope will be a site full of beginner photography tips that are easy to understand and practice.
+Last Fall I headed to Prague, Krakow, and Vienna which inspired this blog series.
+I thought it would be a fitting start to what I hope will be a site full of beginner photography tips that are easy to understand and practice.
 I love experiencing new places, new cultures, and meeting new people.
 I also love to photograph my travels and come home and make a beautiful Shutterfly book with my images.
 There is just something about turning the pages of a book that make you want to relive the memories and share them with friends.
 In this 3-part series, I am going to give you tips and tricks for traveling with your Big Girl Camera.

 We will cover...

 - 1What gear you should bring (Hint: Keep it light!)

 - 2Telling the story of your trip (Hint: Mix it up!)

 - 3Back home.
 Sharing, printing, and displaying your trip (Hint: Be Selective!)